ecmonsen/java-multithread-search/README.md

 Coming soon: Run repeatedly with different `-cputhreads`, `-iothreads` and so on.

-Coming soon: Artificial network throttling and artificial CPU usage inflation.
+Coming soon: Artificial CPU usage inflation.

-Coming soon: gnuplot commands to plot your benchmarks CSV.